ibm-cloud-docs/netezza/nzalert/nzalert_overview.md

 # Overview
 {: #nzalert_overview}

-This guide helps NzSaaS customers enable notifications for important service-related events such as:
+This guide helps users to enable notifications for important service-related events such as:

 - Scaling operations
 - Pause/resume operations